Vxtzq/annot_data/README.md

  ❌ Sometimes the bounding box do weird things, (in that case type 'n' to go to next image and then delete the faulty image)

-Now you are all set to train a custom model with the githu below !
+Now you are all set to train a custom model with the github below !

 # Help
 feel free to post issue, im active and i will try to respond to your questions